 The Faster Way to Create a Slash Command

-Another solution is to use a lowcode platform like Pipegears to create the business logic visually by dragging modules and connecting them.
+Another solution is to use a lowcode serverless platform like Pipegears to create the business logic visually by dragging modules and connecting them.
 PipeGears hosts applications and automatically provide HTTPS endpoints ready to receive inbound requests from Slack.
 They also handle the HMAC hash verification process automatically which saves you time.

 Our Slack Integration Use Case

 One of the most common challenges in a business environment is to make the hoards of data hiding away in disparate systems readily available to the people who need it.
 An example of this is a contact database living in an internally managed SQL database.
 PipeGears can meet this challenge and do it quickly.
 We’ve created an implementation of a backend for a slash command that demonstrates the use case.

 The goal is to add a custom slash command named /lookup to our Slack environment that accepts a first or last name, or even a partial name segment, finds a match in a database, then displays the full contact in Slack.

 For this demo, we created this sample dataset of contacts in a MySQL database:

 The expected result of a command /lookup mary with the sample dataset provided looks something like this: